 We have created a few suggested walks/hikes which we like and know you will enjoy too.

 Many of the trails are clearly marked and others are a bit more off the beaten track.
 Some are easy and others a little bit more demanding.
 Always carry some water on your shore excursions to stay hydrated.
-On some islands, you may end up at a bar and stay a while to enjoy the local food and specialty drinks.
-Here are a few favorites, please go to our dedicated page on our site for a lot more details about these trails.
+On some islands, you may end up at a bar and stay awhile to enjoy the local food and specialty drinks.
+Here are a few favorites and more details about these trails.

-Norman Island: There is one scenic trail than runs along the ridge of Norman island with short trails that lead off to a few bays.
+Norman Island: There is one scenic trail that runs along the ridge of Norman island with short trails that lead off to a few bays.
 The views looking back at the anchorage from the helicopter pad are awesome and you will be able to see most of the island from there.
-Trail starts behind the Pirates Bight restaurant.
-Follow unpaved road uphill to the top of the ridge.
+The trail starts behind the Pirates Bight restaurant.
+Follow the unpaved road uphill to the top of the ridge.

 Peter Island: There are a few very easy walk/run roads on Peter island.
 The island has a very popular resort located near the marina and also accommodations located around the island.
 A paved and unpaved road leads you from the marina all the way across the island for 2.5 miles to a very pretty lookout with Adirondack chairs and a water station.
 From the beach or from the marina in Sprat Bay, run/walk/stroll up to the top of the mountain by road.